How often do you clean and organize kitchen food cabinets and food pantry?

 Before you start putting food or spices back into the cabinet, think about any type of products they may help organize your cabinets better.

 I personally use shelf-risers, so I can fit more onto one shelf.
 It gives the cabinets even more room for storage.
-You may consider a can rack like this one.
-This lazy Susan is a great idea for storing chips or other individually packaged items.

 Once you get your organizational tools in place, you can start placing the food back.
 Group the foods or spices together.
 I like to be able to see everything I have available, so I line all my same-item canned foods up.
 When I start to meal plan for the week, I like to be able to glance quickly into the cabinets to decide what I need to purchase at the store.